-Click here if you wish to visit the Light Crusader description page for screenshots, save files, and more information.
+Click here to visit the Light Crusader (Sega Genesis) Home Page for more information.

 Light Crusader was unfamiliar to me to say the least, even to though it was developed by Treasure, the acclaimed creators of GunStar Heroes.
 Like any developer, Treasure had a few titles that didn’t turn out quite right; Light Crusader is one of those games and takes quite a bit of getting used to thanks to its unusual perspective as well as Sir David’s sort reach with his sword.
 Both combat and puzzle solving is complicated by these issues and I really didn’t like this game at first.
 After playing it through, I did find a few points of light in this otherwise gloomy crusade (couldn’t resist), but the game just isn’t that great and I really had to force myself to stick with it at times.
 At least it’s better than some of the other train wrecks I’ve played (I’m looking at you Brain Lord).

 The story starts out promising: people are disappearing from the peaceful land of Green Row and it’s up to our hero, Sir David, to solve the mystery.
 The first few minutes of running around getting clues and background info from the NPCs really made me think I was in for a treat.
 Shame that the most interesting part of the game’s story was limited to the first ten minutes of gameplay.
 As you make your way through the labyrinth, the bits and pieces of the story that are revealed turn out to be the usual “an ancient evil is being resurrected” story line so common to video games.
 Some character development or even a decent backstory for sir David and the villain would have helped things along greatly.
 Alas no such effort was made to flesh out the characters leaving an already played out plot bare and soulless.
 At least the game has a few humorous moments that break the monotony.